xbst/PiCAN/README.md

 <br>

 ## Instructions
 Depending on how you sourced your TouCAN, your TouCAN might already have the firmware pre-flashed (units sold by me are pre-flashed).
-If yours doesn't have the firmware or if you need/want to reflash it, *~~TouCAN~~* you can follow the instructions below.
+If yours doesn't have the firmware or if you need/want to reflash it, you can follow the instructions below.
 <details>
   <summary>Firmware Flashing</summary>